michael105/slterm/README.md

-Fork of the st terminal. (suckless.org)
+##### Fork of the st terminal. (suckless.org)

+Slim version with performance and memory footprint related modifications.

+___

 	Stripped unicode support and rgb colors.
+			utf8 is an optional compiletime switch now

+	Dynamic allocation of the history buffer.
+			Saves up to tenth or even hundreds of MB, depending on the terminal's width and history size

+	Several minor optimizations.

+	Nicer cursor and configurable cursorcolor for unfocused windows.
+	No scrollback "behind" the current history anymore.

+Please see [LOG](LOG) for a more detailed list.
+___

 Applied Patches: